jennifer-mortensen/Shandalar-Tools/readme.txt

 explicit error handling, and separation between CLI, loading, and processing logic.

-In other words, I designed this project for real world use, not to sit in a Git repository.
+In other words: I designed this project for real world use, not to sit in a Git repository.
 Expect it to evolve with time.

 DESIGN NOTES